 Users can be added and modified in the Cerberus FTP Server user database by opening up the User Manager and selecting the Users tab.
-To add a user, select "New" from the button to the right of the Cerberus User Accounts group box.
+To add a user, select the New button from the button group along the right side of the page.
 A new user will appear under the user list box.
 The newly created user will already be in rename mode, so simply type in the new name of the user.
 All user names must be unique and are case insensitive.
 Once you have entered the new user name, press enter to commit the change.
-The user can then be configured by clicking on the user's name in the user list box:
+The user can then be configured by clicking on the user's name in the user list box.